talk2dennis/sorting_algorithms/README.md

     Prints the array after each swap.
     2-O: Text file containing the best, average, and worst case time complexities of the Selection Sort algorithm, one per line.

+3. Quick sort

+    3-quick_sort.c: C function that sorts an array of integers in ascending order using the Quick Sort algorithm.
+    Implements the Lomuto partition scheme.
+    Always uses the last element of the partition being sorted as the pivot.
+    Prints the array after each swap.
+    3-O: Text file containing the best, average, and worst case time complexities of the Quick Sort Lomuto Partition scheme algorithm, one per line.